ParaSpider/Issues/README.md

 From there, please create a issue.

 We have a few guidelines we would like you to follow, when using the issue tracker.
-  * Use the apporiate tags
+  * Use the appropriate tags
   * Use full-sentences, and speak in english.
   * If your issue contains a major exploit / bug then please privately, contact emails are at the bottom of this page.
   * Please check the issues first, to avoid posting duplicates, on the same bug.